goschtl/zope/zope3org/trunk/src/zorg/live/README.txt

-title, description, and effective date of an object that we want publish, all slots must be updated in response to an ObjectModifiedEvent as long as the event does not use the optional modification descriptors, which are there, but rarely used (This by the way is also a main problem of the current Catalog implementation)
+title, description, and effective date of an object that we want publish, all slots must be updated in response to an ObjectModifiedEvent as long as the event does not use the optional modification descriptors, which are optional, but rarely used.

 In order to ensure that events are not send multiple times we need a check whether an identical event has already be processed and whether